 London to Loch Ness

-We tried, but it’s damn near impossible to talk about Scotland without mentioning Nessie.
+We tried, but it’s near impossible to talk about Scotland without mentioning Nessie.
 Famed the world round for a large number of controversial ‘sightings’, the Loch Ness is one of Scotland’s biggest tourist attractions.
 There’s no train station at the Loch, however, so you’ll need to take a train from London to Inverness first.
 Or, as we mentioned when talking about Aberdeen, it may be best to break up your journey by stopping in Edinburgh or Glasgow – since the direct service to Inverness is rare and usually takes over 10 hours to reach its destination.

 From Inverness, there are bus services to the Loch, but woah there!
 Don’t be leaving Inverness so quickly – the city has plenty to offer before you go tackling the monster of the depths.
 First up, head to Inverness Castle and climb the viewing tower for some majestic views of the city, then get yourself down to the Victorian Market for some shopping.
 You’ll find some unique shops and stalls that definitely won’t be on the high street.
 Once you’re done stepping back in time, head to the Loch to see if you catch a lucky sighting!